 A well-known conservative icon and host of one of the most popular syndicated radio programs in America, Bill Bennett puts his unrivaled experience—and insider access to today’s newsmakers—to use in analyzing the political, cultural and educational issues of our time.

 Former Secretary of Education Bill Bennett is one of America’s most significant, influential and respected thought leaders on education and politics.
 Bennett is an award-winning professor having taught at the University of Texas, Boston University and Harvard; a twice-appointed Cabinet member; New York Times best-selling author; and popular political commentator who leverages his connections to Washington’s top news and opinion makers.
 Bennett is also an advisor to Udacity, a California education company that is using digital learning to reshape higher education.
-His latest book, Is College Worth It?(May, 2013), focuses on the crisis of the American university.
+His latest book, Going to Pot (February 2015), tackles the debate surrounding the legalization of marijuana in America.
 Bennett is a senior advisor to Project Lead The Way, a 501(c)(3) organization dedicated to reviving STEM education.
 In 2000, he co-founded K-12, an online learning company.
 He hosts a daily direct conversation with millions of Americans on his morning radio program, Morning in America.
 Bennett has appeared hundreds of times on cable news outlets and in the pages of the nation’s most influential newspapers, speaking and writing on topics as diverse as education, the family and the importance of America on the world stage.
 With humor, candor, charm and open-mindedness, Bennett helps us all understand what today’s headlines mean for our political, policy and educational future.